Jinny Ng

 Jinny Ng Yeuk Hei (吳若希; born 23 May 1992) is a Hong Kong Cantopop singer, hostess and actress.
-She is currently a singer with TVB Music Group and an actress with TVB.
-She was born in Mainland China and emigrated to Hong Kong along with her family at the age of nine.
+She is currently a singer with All About Music and an actress with TVB.
+She was born in Mainland China and moved to Hong Kong along with her family at the age of nine.
 She has risen to prominence since 2014 as she performed several theme songs and hosted TV programs for TVB.

 Career

 2008: Discovery

 In 2008, 16-year-old Jinny Ng was discovered by an agent while singing in karaoke with her friends.
 She had been secretly trained to sing and play instruments for two years before her start in music career, which was a tough time she had undergone.